Javeria9988/Pangenome-Analysis-Pipeline/README.md

 ### Usage
 ### Running the Pipeline
-To run the pipeline, use the following command: nextflow run main.nf -c nextflow.config -resume
+To run the pipeline, use the following command: nextflow run main.nf -c nextflow.config -with-report workflow_report.html -with-trace trace.txt -with-timeline timeline.html

 ### Parameters
 params.sequences: Path to the input sequences in .fa format.
 The default is set to 'sequences/*.fa'.